 Visiting Sri Chinmoy

 Singing performances form a large part of the programme.
 In general, every country gets the chance to perform at least once during the time they are there, and there are also many other singing groups with participants from all countries.
-I always find it a treat strolling through the nearby park, listening to all the groups practicing for an upcoming performance.

 Walking around the neighbourhood, you are almost certain to bump into students out running; the trip gives many people the opportunity to continue their training programme, or get back into a running habit that slid away due to other pressures at home.
-Every Saturday morning there is a 2-mile race, and sometimes Sri Chinmoy will come to hand out prizes and give a prayer fitting to that day's race.
-Sri Chinmoy also encourages those of his students who are fit to attempt the yearly Self-Transcendence Marathon, which is held in upstate New York during the August trip.
+Every Saturday morning there is a 2-mile race, and sometimes Sri Chinmoy would come to hand out prizes and give a prayer fitting to that day's race.
+Sri Chinmoy also encouraged those of his students who are fit to attempt the yearly Self-Transcendence Marathon, which is held in upstate New York during the August trip.

 I have only highlighted here the more consistent features in what goes on; the truth is you could step off the plane and find yourself doing absolutely anything, from helping with humanitarian aid to being part of a team assembling the world's largest flower bouquet!
 There's even a circus!
-Sri Chinmoy usually gives us all of two days notice (if we're lucky) to get a circus act together, and it is a thoroughly enjoyable challenge to find and perfect an act in such a short space of time.
+Sri Chinmoy usually gave us all of two days notice (if we're lucky) to get a circus act together, and it is a thoroughly enjoyable challenge to find and perfect an act in such a short space of time.

 The days pass by all too quickly, and youre usually up to something right up to the moment you step into the taxi to catch the plane home...In the weeks that follow, as we do our best to share a little of the sunshine we have received in a sometimes hard and unforgiving world, we will think of these inspiring times often.